Over 40% of the US population are not able to recognize the symptoms of a stroke. Could you?

 The Relationship Between High Blood Pressure & Stroke

 High blood pressure contributes to the development of multiple health conditions including glaucoma, heart failure, kidney disease, and yes, stroke.
-"Not only is high blood pressure one of the leading risk factors for stroke, but it is also one of the most controllable risk factors, as well," said Jennifer Juhl Majersik, MD, MS, associate professor of at the .
+"Not only is high blood pressure one of the leading risk factors for stroke, but it is also one of the most controllable risk factors, as well," said Jennifer Juhl Majersik, MD, associate professor of at the .

 Think of it this way: The problem with blood pressure is that it forces your heart to work that much harder.
 This can damage your heart, causing it to misfire or beat irregularly.
 Plus, the increased pressure inside your arteries hardens them over time and leads to the build-up of hard plaque ( atherosclerosis) that can cause narrowing or closure of your arteries, including the ones supplying blood to your brain.